-XII.
-Reporting Requirements
+XII.XV.
+Review of Investment Portfolio and Reporting Requirements

-The TJPA Chief Financial Officer shall submit a list of investment transactions and an investment report to the TJPA Board of Directors on a quarterly basis.
-The report will include, at a minimum, investment types, issuer, maturity, par value, dollar amount invested, market value as of the date of the report and the source of the valuation.
+The TJPA Chief Financial Officer shall submit a list of investment transactions holdings and an investment report to the TJPA Board of Directors on a quarterly basis.
+The report will include, at a minimum, investment types, issuer, maturity, par value, dollar amount invested, market value as of the date of the report and the source of the valuation, and accrued interest.
 In addition, the investment report shall state compliance of the portfolio with the investment policy and a statement noting the ability of TJPA to meet expenditure requirements for the next six months in accordance with California Government Code Section 53646 (b) (2) and (3).

-The TJPA Chief Financial Officer shall also submit a monthly report of transactions to the TJPA Board.
+Investment - Policy No. 009 Adopted: 2/16/2006 The TJPA Chief Financial Officer shall also submit a monthly report of investment transactions to the TJPA Board.
+Both quarterly and monthly reports shall be submitted to the Board within 30 days of the quarter or month end.